-We currently deliver our proprietary content to users via web-based applications and services in the "cloud," serving physicians and their patients in two settings: (i) at the point-of-care in the clinic and (ii) indirectly, as a part of a genetic test report provided to an ordering physician by a diagnostic testing laboratory, (i.e., the "lab").
+The Company currently delivers its proprietary content to users via web-based applications and services in the "cloud," serving physicians and their patients in two settings: (i) at the point-of-care in the clinic and (ii) indirectly, as a part of a genetic test report provided to an ordering physician by a diagnostic testing laboratory, (i.e., the "lab").
 Portions of our web-based applications are currently available free to physicians and patients through commercial on-line media partners.
-The content that we offer to laboratories is based on a "Software as a Service" or SaaS business model, in which our content is provided on a one-time, subscription or per test basis.
-We use the term "cloud" to mean a product or service that can be delivered via the Internet, usually on a pay-for-use or subscription basis, versus the purchase and installation of enterprise-based software, which typically requires investments in both software and hardware, often also requiring large-scale customization efforts.
+The content that the Company offers to laboratories is based on a "Software as a Service" or SaaS business model, in which its content is provided on a one-time, subscription or per test basis.
+The Company uses the term "cloud" to mean a product or service that can be delivered via the Internet, usually on a pay-for-use or subscription basis, versus the purchase and installation of enterprise-based software, which typically requires investments in both software and hardware, often also requiring large-scale customization efforts.

 Our "Genetic Variant AnnotationTM" or "GVA" is a service offered to diagnostic testing laboratories, including academic medical centers and commercial laboratories.
 Our lab customers provide us with a test result, usually in the form of an electronic file that represents the results of a genomic test, typically from a "Next Generation Sequencing" ("NGS"), micro-array or similar testing platform.
 The test results provided to us contain no patient-identifiable information.
-We analyze the test results for the purpose of identifying those alterations which we have annotated in advance as being "actionable" (i.e., related to a therapeutic strategy).
-We provide the testing lab with a report, incorporating specific information regarding identified biomarkers and associated therapeutic strategies for each, along with relevant drugs and clinical trials, to a level and in a format that we have agreed in advance with our customer.
-We are compensated for this service either on a per-test or on a volume-adjusted subscription basis.
+The Company analyzes the test results for the purpose of identifying those alterations which the Company has annotated in advance as being "actionable" (i.e., related to a therapeutic strategy).
+The Company provides the testing lab with a report, incorporating specific information regarding identified biomarkers and associated therapeutic strategies for each, along with relevant drugs and clinical trials, to a level and in a format that The Company has agreed in advance with our customer.
+The Company is compensated for this service either on a per-test or on a volume-adjusted subscription basis.
 This service is not available to the public and is not available on our website.